cselab/CubismNova/test/sandbox/doc/notes/01_notes.md

 * Geometry involves most of index conversion cell -> face -> node etc.
 * Geometry should it inherit from field or wrap
 * Geometry data compute on the fly or store in memory?

+## Mesh

+### Interface components

+* getCoords: For entity, flat index, multi index or iterator
+* getCellVolume: cell index or iterator
+* getCellWidth: cell index or iterator
+* getFaceArea: face index, Dir:: or iterator
+* getFaceNormal: face index, Dir:: or iterator
+* getNeighbors: For entity from and index to entity or from iterator to entity

 # Memory management (low-level thoughts)